cprnn/cprnn/readme.md

 </p>

 <h4>
 I'm a systems developer, certified computer technician, analyst and systems developer bachelor by the Federal Institute of Education, Science, and Technology of Rio Grande do Sul.
-I'm currently working as an Outsystems developer for Grendene SA, using low-code (Outsystems), languages and frameworks like JavaScript, C#, HTML, CSS (Bootstrap & Materialize), Java (with Selenium & Sikuli), PHP, and SQL.
+I'm currently working as an systems developer for Grendene SA, using low-code (Outsystems), languages and frameworks like JavaScript, C#, HTML, CSS (Bootstrap & Materialize), Java (with Selenium & Sikuli), PHP, and SQL.
 Always learning more!
 </h4>

 <br>